datdenkikniet/wisselkoers.datdenkikniet.nl/README.md

 # License

-This project is licensed under the 0bsd license.
+This project is licensed under the Apache License, Version 2.0

 See `LICENSE` for more information.